home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 You learn:

-* how to install nodejs and npm into the development conatainer
+* how to install nodejs and npm into the development container
-* how to updat them to recent versions
+* how to update them to recent versions
 * how to use npm (the basics)
 * how to install *Parcel*
 * how to setup and organize the projects layout